“The Magic Hedge”

 Next, take a walk down to the pier.
 Patient scanning along the lakeshore can produce many birds in migration and winter.
 Birds of interest seen off the pier include all the Scoters, Long-tailed Duck, and Red-throated Loon.
 Also, keep your eyes to the sky for a cruising Peregrine Falcon.

 When birding the dunes, be careful to stay on the roped-in trails and not walk directly through the sensitive vegetation.
 In fall-out conditions, the small clump of trees closest to the beach can hold many species of warbler, but be careful approaching them; these birds are tired.
 Remember to look here for the Nelson’s Sharp-tailed Sparrow during migration.

 Montrose Point Bird Sanctuary, though small, really packs in a lot.
 If the birds don’t enthrall you, the atmosphere will.
 Magic certainly draws a crowd.

 Montrose Point Bird Sanctuary can be found by following Montrose Avenue east until crossing Lake Shore Drive and into Lincoln Park.
 From there, take a right at Montrose Harbor Drive, the street next to the gray-painted bait shop.
 Follow the curve and Montrose Point Bird Sanctuary will be on your left.
+If you drive, park on the street.
 (Map)